-South Carolina Congressman George Washington Murray was born near Rembert, Sumter County, South Carolina, on September 22, 1853 to slave parents.
+South Carolina Congressman George Washington Murray was born near Rembert, Sumter County, South Carolina, on September 22, 1853 to enslaved parents.
 He attended public schools, the University of South Carolina, and the State Normal Institute at Columbia, where he graduated in 1876.
 After graduating, Murray taught school and worked as a lecturer for the Colored Farmers’ Alliance for 15 years.
 In 1890 he became an inspector of customs at the port of Charleston.
 Two years later in 1892, Murray, a Republican, was elected to represent South Carolina’s 7th Congressional District which included Charleston.

-Murray took his seat in the Fifty-third Congress on March 4, 1893.
+Thirty-nine-year-old Murray took his seat in the Fifty-third Congress on March 4, 1893.
 He immediately focused his efforts on protecting black voting rights in the South at a time when growing numbers of black voters were being excluded from the polls.
 Murray was also a member of the Committee on Education.
 He also took a seat on the Committee on Expenditures in the Treasury Department.

 George W. Murray fought Jim Crow laws which undermined the efforts of black people to improve their status.
 As a member of Congress he urged funding for the Cotton States and International Exhibition in Atlanta in 1895 to make the white South and the wider nation aware of black achievements.
 Ironically Booker T. Washington would become famous at that Exposition by criticizing the efforts of African American politicians like Murray to concentrate on voting rights.